ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 <h2 id="decision-trees-strengths-limitations">Strengths and Limitations of Decision Trees</h2>

 Decision trees provide a straightforward way to model decisions under uncertainty.
 Each path from start to finish shows a sequence of choices and events that lead to a specific outcome.
-The left-to-right layout makes the timing of decisions and chance events visually clear, helping to avoid confusion about what is known at each point.
+The directed layout makes the timing of decisions and chance events visually clear, helping to avoid confusion about what is known at each point.

 For small problems with only a few stages, decision trees can be evaluated using basic arithmetic.
 This simplicity makes them accessible to a wide audience, including those without technical training.
 They serve as effective tools for teaching, storytelling, and supporting real-world decisions.